chennxxing/cellproject/README.md

 python main.py
 ```

-The image directory can be setting when open the file main.py, arg_para["file_path_1"] represent the vessel channel, arg_para["file_path_2"] represent the Ca signal channel.
+The image directory can be setting when open the file main.py, arg_para["file_path_1"] represents the path of vessel channel, arg_para["file_path_2"] represents the path of Ca signal channel.

 ![txt2img-stable2](assets/example.png)

+For example above, the original images could be previewed by click the left two preview button.
+By clicking the preview button on the right side, a result could be seen on right bottom, it could be saved to the left bottom by clicking the "save to left" button.
+It can be comapred with other analyais results by changing the premeters and clicking the "preveiw" button on the right.
+The result can be saved in to folders by clicking the "save images" button.

 ## Contributing